Summary

 On this page

-Iritis is a type of uveitis.
+Iritis is the most common type of uveitis.
 It is inflammation of the iris, the coloured part of the eye.
-It is more correctly called anterior uveitis.
-The cause is unknown in about 40 per cent of cases, but may include infections, autoimmune disorders, arthritis and skin disease.
+It is also called anterior uveitis.
+Uveitis may be caused by infections, autoimmune disorders or side effects of various medications, although in a large percentage of patients no cause is ever found.

-Iritis symptoms typically begin suddenly and can include a red eye, eye pain, light sensitivity, blurred vision and a small or distorted pupil.
+Iritis symptoms typically begin suddenly and can include a red eye, eye pain, light sensitivity, blurred vision, pain when moving the eye or when trying to focus on near objects and a small or distorted pupil.
 Attacks typically only involve one eye at a time.
 Without correct treatment, iritis can cause permanent vision problems.
 Young and middle-aged people are most commonly affected.

-There is no cure for iritis, but treatment of individual episodes can control inflammation and prevent complications.
-However, iritis often comes back.
+There is not always a cure for iritis, but treatment of individual episodes can control inflammation and prevent complications.
+However, iritis may come back.

-- posterior uveitis or chorioretinitis – inflammation of the choroid, retina and other structures at the back of the eye.
+- posterior uveitis – inflammation of the choroid, retina or optic nerve.
 The choroid is the major layer of blood vessels within the eyeball and is commonly involved in inflammation at the back of the eye.

 Causes of uveitis

-- infection – such as herpes virus infection, syphilis, tuberculosis and Lyme disease
+- Infections – such as herpes virus infection, syphilis, Toxoplasmosis or bacteria in patients with sepsis

-- isolated ocular autoimmune disorder – the immune system attacks the iris for reasons unknown, even when no other autoimmune disease is present.
+- Isolated ocular autoimmune disorder – the immune system attacks the iris for unknown reasons, even when no other autoimmune disease is present.

 Symptoms of uveitis

 Uveitis can involve one or both eyes.
-Symptoms typically come on suddenly and can include:- red eye
+Symptoms typically come on suddenly and can include:

 - eye pain